aksommerville/fullmoon4/README.md

 - - It's not that big a deal; caves only contain the Bell.
 The caves are there for the joy of playing, mostly.
 - [ ] Disable the hard-coded teleport spells!
 - [ ] Minor challenges and hazards for the desert.
+- [ ] I don't like the tickling.
+Needs I think a broader hit box, and some kind of feedback.
+- - [ ] werewolf: Can we make him solid? at least in SHOCK stage.
+Would improve tickle.
-- [ ] Display total time and completion after killing the werewolf.
+- [ ] werewolf: Make attacks more deterministic. eg alternate floorfire and hadouken
-- - Current best times to werewolf:
+- - Current best times:
-- - - With Feather, Wand, Broom: 78 s
+- - - To werewolf, With Feather, Wand, Broom: 78 s
-- - - With all 14 things: 233 s
+- - - To werewolf, With all 14 things: 233 s
+- - - Best time to kill werewolf: 79 s
+- - - 100%, including werewolf: 273 s
+- [x] Persisted sketches need to clear on Reset.

 ### April